 Have you ever seen a cat or a dog stretch its underbelly or act like it wants to be rubbed?
 It only does that when it trusts the person there.
 Right?

 They only do that at a time of trust, at a time of safety, at a time of comfort.

-It’s the same thing for us with our neck.
-Now, we're not necessarily asking other people to rub our neck, LOL.
+It’s the same thing for us with our necks.
+Now, we're not necessarily asking other people to rub our necks, LOL.
 But when we feel safe and when we feel comfortable, we slightly expose our neck.
 This is something we do normally.

 When we are uncomfortable, we tend to cover it.
 We might put our hand over our chin.
 We might play with a necklace.
 We may pull the collar forward or a vest forward or a jacket forward or put something between us.
 We might cover our chest and the lower portion of our neck.

 Here’s why: your neck is loaded with vital equipment - your airway, your esophagus, your spine, your jugulars and your carotids.
 It's an essential area.

 It is so vital, it's where predators attack their prey.
 They go for the neck.

 We protect it when we're uncomfortable and we expose it when we're comfortable.

 So by doing step number one is to slightly cock the head.
 Step number two is to open up the space, to slightly expose the neck.
 When you do so, you're conveying that you feel safe and that it is safe.
 And therefore, the other person feels it.